openstack-archive/tripleo-incubator/README.md

 Triple-o is a toolchain for deploying Openstack on top of Openstack.
-This will eventually consist of a number of small reusable tools to perform cloud capacity planning, node allocation, image building, with suitable extension points to allow folk to use their preferred systems management tools, orchestration tools and so forth.
+This will eventually consist of a number of small reusable tools to perform cloud capacity planning, node allocation, image building (see the initrd image building tree, which has an in-progress patch to make it generic and extensible), with suitable extension points to allow folk to use their preferred systems management tools, orchestration tools and so forth.

 What isn't it?
 --------------